1jour1vin

 Wine rated (2021 guide) 99/100 (Jonathan Choukroun Chicheportiche)

-The nose is elegant and fine, offering power (with delicacy), lovely finesse, freshness, depth, airiness, complexity, intensity (with finesse) and a fine, racy texture.
-There are notes of bright wild blackcurrant, morello cherry and, more lightly, small, bright black berries, combined with hints of violet, blueberry, crushed strawberry, crushed redcurrant, cardamom, star anise and subtle hints of docues, a very discreet, almost smoky hint and an imperceptible hint of pepper (in the background).
-The palate is fruity, well-balanced and beautifully racy, offering juiciness, freshness, fine definition, gourmandise, an acidic structure, roundness with finesse, tension, depth with finesse, minerality, fine grain, airy balance, a lovely pulpiness/acidity of the fruit, suavity and fine richness.
-On the palate, this wine expresses notes of pulpy/juicy blackcurrant, juicy/fresh Morello cherry and, more lightly, bright redcurrant, combined with hints of camphor, juicy/acidic black berries, black tea, blueberry, juicy blueberry, as well as fine hints of dark chocolate, a discreet touch of caramelization and toasted hazelnut.
-The tannins are precise, elegant, fresh and finely creamy.
-Discreet hint of cocoa bitterness on the finish/persistence.
-Good length and lovely aromatic (and sapid) persistence.
+The nose is elegant, refined and powerful (yet delicate), with lovely finesse, freshness, depth, an airy quality, complexity, intensity (yet refined) and a lovely, very fine, racy texture.
+There are notes of bright wild blackcurrant, morello cherry and, more subtly, bright little black berries combined with hints of violet, blueberry, crushed strawberry, and subtle hints of crushed redcurrant, cardamom, star anise, and subtle hints of dried spices, with a very discreet, almost smoky hint and an imperceptible hint of pepper (in the background).
+The palate is fruity, balanced, beautifully racy and offers juiciness, freshness, lovely definition, deliciousness, a tangy structure, finesse and roundness, tension, finesse and depth, minerality, lovely finesse of grain, an airy side to the balance, a very nice pulpy/tangy fruitiness, sweetness, and a beautiful finesse in its richness.
+On the palate, this wine expresses notes of pulpy/juicy blackcurrant, juicy/fresh morello cherryfresh and slightly more vibrant redcurrants combined with hints of camphor, small juicy/tart black berries, black tea, blueberry, juicy blueberry, as well as subtle hints of dark chocolate, a discreet hint of caramelization, and toasted hazelnut.
+The tannins are precise, elegant, fresh, and delicately creamy.
+There is a subtle hint of cocoa bitterness on the finish/persistence.
+Good length and a very nice aromatic (and sapid) persistence.
 A precise wine that is all finesse and delicacy in its power.

 The Wine Cellar Insider - Jeff Leve